-4.7 Any legal services which fall under the Anti-Money Laundering and Anti-Terrorist Financing Act (‘de Wet ter voorkoming van witwassen en financieren van terrorisme (Wwft)’) legally requires the Contractor to – without your knowledge – collect data and, when required by law, to report any unusual transactions with the competent authorities.
+4.8 Any legal services which fall under the Anti-Money Laundering and Anti-Terrorist Financing Act (in Dutch: ‘de Wet ter voorkoming van witwassen en financieren van terrorisme (Wwft)’) legally requires the Contractor to – without your knowledge – collect data and, when required by law, to report any unusual transactions with the competent authorities.

 Art.
 5. Office complaints procedure

-5.2 The Contractor will provide the Client who has a complaint with the text of the applicable Office Complaints Procedure and the Regulations for the Complaints Boards for the Legal Profession at first request.
+5.2 The Contractor will provide the Client who has a complaint with the text of the applicable Office Complaints Procedure at first request.
 The text is also available through the website www.berculo.nl.

 5.3 Submitting a complaint is without prejudice to article 5.1 of these Conditions and does not absolve the Client of the obligations to pay invoices in a timely manner.